Extracting the Fundamental Mode from Sound Pressure Measurements in an Acoustic Tube

 Panzer, Joerg: Extracting the Fundamental Mode from Sound Pressure Measurements in an Acoustic Tube; 147th AES Convention, New York, Oct 2019, Preprint 10238

-The paper is available at the Electronic Library of the AES.
+The original paper is available at the Electronic Library of the AES.